 MPHA is committed to assisting persons with disabilities and will make reasonable accommodations in policies, procedures, rules and services when such accommodations are necessary to afford persons with disabilities an equal opportunity to participate in or benefit from its programs.
-Requests for accommodations must be reasonable, meaning Minneapolis Public Housing Authority are not required to provide accommodations which would cause either undue financial and administrative burden or a fundamental alteration in the nature of MPHA's Rental Assistance Programs.
-Requests for Reasonable Accommodations will be considered on a case-by-case basis so that consideration can be given to, among other factors, the cost of the requested accommodations that would effectively meet the requester's disability-related needs.
-These reasonable accommodations shall extend to the administration of MPHA's Rental Assistance Programs, as applicable, by Minneapolis Public Housing Authority, Agents with respect to application procedures and program participation.
+Requests for accommodations must be reasonable, meaning MPHA is not required to provide accommodations which would cause either undue financial and administrative burden or a fundamental alteration in the nature of MPHA's Rental Assistance Programs.
+Requests for Reasonable Accommodations will be considered on a case-by-case basis so that consideration can be given to, among other factors, the cost of the requested accommodation, the benefits that the accommodation would provide to the requester and the availability of alternative accommodations that would effectively meet the requester's disability-related needs.
+These reasonable accommodations shall extend to the administration of MPHA's Rental Assistance Programs, as applicable, by MPHA, Agents with respect to application procedures and program participation.